The Lending and Secured Finance Review: Vietnam

 To conclude, foreign entities are only permitted to take a security interest over movable assets and property rights, including shares and rights relating to equity capital (other than property rights relating to immovable assets such as a land use right).

 Rights under licences and regulatory approvals are sometimes used as secured assets, even though the validity and enforceability of these securities are questionable because licences and approvals are generally issued to specific persons and are not assignable.

 The most common secured assets are described below.

 A pledge or mortgage over the shares held by shareholders of the borrower is permitted and can be perfected under the law of Vietnam.
-A mortgage is typically applied with respect to security over non-listed shares, whereas a pledge is used for security over listed shares because of the nature of blockading pledged shares at the Vietnam Securities Depository (VSD).
 The company issuing the shares is normally notified of the pledge or mortgage, and will acknowledge and consent to the pledge or mortgage.

 Movable and immovable assets